thecoderzone/alx-low_level_programming/0x03-debugging/README.md

-this project is about finding bugs in C
+this project is about finding bugs in a a program